simeononsecurity/simeononsecurity.ch/content/articles/essential-opsec-steps-for-digital-security/index.en.md

 {{< figure src="Threat_Assessment_Strategies.png" alt="Threat Assessment Strategies" caption="Defending Against Digital Adversaries" >}}

-Once you've pinpointed your potential adversaries and their motivations, it's time to delve into the world of **threat assessment**.
+Once you've pinpointed your potential adversaries and their motivations, it's time to dig into the world of **threat assessment**.
 Think of it as creating a defensive playbook for a game.

 In this phase, your aim is to comprehend how these adversaries might target you.
 It's not just about understanding the "who" and "why" but also the "how."
 Threats can come in two primary forms: **technical** and **human-based**.